 Providing clarity from the outset on the consent contract between consumers and publishers or brands should be outlined in clear, concise language and based on a fair choice, of how consumers help fund the online content they need and appreciate:

 - Pay with money to access content in a marketing and data collection free environment.

 - Exchange anonymous data, and receive personalized and relevant marketing recommendations that align to passions and interests.

 - Opt-out from sharing data and currency entirely, at the risk of receiving irrelevant ads that damage user experience.

 Layered with a level of integrity, guaranteeing that user’s choices are respected in full.
 It is simply about putting the user in control of their digital marketing experience.

-With Ogury Consent Manager featuring Fair Choice, we are adding a third choice; the possibility to pay a fair price for a data collection free and marketing free digital experience.
-This is the first technology solution that fully implements the three pillars of trust.
+With Ogury Choice Manager, registered IAB Consent and Preference Management Platform featuring Fair Choice, we are adding a third choice; the possibility to pay a fair price for a data collection free and marketing free digital experience.
+Our Consent Manager is the first technology solution that fully implements the three pillars of trust.

 The real currency to fund a free internet: Users’ Trust